What are the best steps for understanding engineering dynamics?

 Kinematics and Kinetics

 One very important area in understanding dynamics is the distinction between kinematics and kinetics.
 The determining factor here is force.
 Kinematics problems concentrate on motion without any regard to the force required for that motion.
-In other words, kinematics focusses on the geometry of motion.
+In other words, kinematics focuses on the geometry of motion.
 Kinetics problems involve forces.

 The Systematic Approach to Understanding Engineering Dynamics